Date: June 24th, 2026

 That is how many IT teams feel when they look at their CMDB (Configuration Management Database).

-CMDB should help organizations understand what assets they have, how they are configured, who owns them, what they depend on, and how they support business services.
+A CMDB should help organizations understand what assets they have, how they are configured, who owns them, what they depend on, and how they support business services.
 In practice, however, CMDB data is often incomplete, inconsistent, outdated, or too fragmented to support confident decisions.

 CMDB enrichment in plain terms